kayP105/ENDEE_ASSIGNMENT/README.md

 ---

-## Key Design Choice

-Endee is intentionally deployed as a separate service rather than embedded into the application.
+**Endee is intentionally deployed as a separate service rather than embedded into the application.
 This mirrors real-world production systems where:

 - vector databases run independently
 - application services scale separately
-- retrieval remains reliable across restarts
+- retrieval remains reliable across restarts**